- Live Rates

 The weaker-than-expected data has moved Wall Street investors away from stock markets in favor of the relative safety of bond markets, a market which includes the one for mortgage-backed bonds.
 When mortgage-backed bonds are in demand like this, it helps to push down mortgage rates nationwide.

 Mortgage rates are expected to make new lows this week, in part, because of U.S. employment weakness.
 Should this year’s jobs market rebound like in 2011, though, look for mortgage rates to climb back shortly.

 Do you have questions about mortgages?
 Sammamish Mortgage can help.
 We are a local, family-owned company based in Bellevue, Washington and serve the entire state, as well as Colorado, Oregon, and Idaho.
-We offer a variety of mortgage programs with flexible criteria.
+We have been in the mortgage business since 1992 and offer a variety of mortgage programs with flexible criteria.
 Please contact us if you have mortgage-related questions.

 Washington has long been a hot state in terms of housing, and prices have risen considerably over the years.
 But what will the outlook be for the housing market in Washington for 2021?
 In This Article: Washington State Home Prices…